metacontract/mc/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ---
 name: Bug Fix
 about: Create a pull request for bug fix
-title: "[Bug Fix] "
+title: "[bug fix] "
-labels: 'type: bug, status: in-progress'
+labels: "type: bug, status: in-progress"
-assignees: ''
+assignees: ""
 ---

 This pull request is to propose a bug fix for the `mc` project.